2023 Best Nursing Bachelor's Degree Schools in South Carolina

 Top 10 Best Nursing Bachelor's Degree Schools

-Our 2023 rankings named Medical University of South Carolina the best school in South Carolina for nursing students working on their bachelor’s degree.
-MUSC is a small public school located in the midsize city of Charleston.
+Our analysis found Medical University of South Carolina to be the best school for nursing students who want to pursue a bachelor’s degree in South Carolina.
+MUSC is a small public school located in the medium-sized city of Charleston.

 Nursing majors at MUSC take out an average of $29,465 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $399, based on a 10-year repayment plan.

-Full Nursing at Medical University of South Carolina Report
+Read full report on Nursing at Medical University of South Carolina

-The excellent bachelor’s degree programs at Clemson University helped the school earn the #2 place on this year’s ranking of the best nursing schools in South Carolina.
-Located in the large suburb of Clemson, Clemson is a public school with a very large student population.
+Out of the 15 schools in South Carolina that were part of this year’s ranking, Clemson University landed the # 2 spot on the list.
+Located in the large suburb of Clemson, Clemson is a public school with a fairly large student population.

 The average amount in student loans that nursing majors at Clemson take out while working on their Bachelor's Degree is $25,087.
 This translates to an average monthly loan payment of $282, based on a 10-year repayment plan.